kamencesc/pi-fan-controller/README.md

 _min=value_: Change the value for the OFF_THRESHOLD _max=value_: Change the value for the ON_THRESHOLD _sleep=value_: Change sleep value, interval between temperature reading

+Note that the values only change for the active session, when you restart your PI all the configs back to the default values of the script.